As the New Year starts to kick-off, companies ask themselves a few questions about their vacation rental digital marketing efforts.

 The best thing a small business can do for FREE marketing is put time into their Google Listing and Local SEO.
-Make sure your listings are verified and that you stay active on the GMB platform.
+Make sure your listings are verified and that you stay active on the GBP (or formally known as GMB) platform.
 When you receive a negative review, don’t shy away!
 This is the perfect time to show future consumers how you handle negative issues.
 Make sure you address the problem publicly and take the conversation away from the platform into a more private conversation like email or over the phone.
-Your Google My Business listing is one of the first things that show up when a consumer searches you, make sure you have your best foot forward and are representing your brand’s voice.
+Your Google Business Profile listing is one of the first things that show up when a consumer searches you, make sure you have your best foot forward and are representing your brand’s voice.

 Stop Wasteful Paid Spending!

 Google Ads announced late last year they’ll be providing less search term reporting for the search terms your ads show up for!

 That means you’ll have a significantly harder challenge ensuring you’re not serving ads for “vacation destination + umbrella rentals” when you’re trying to target “vacation destination + rental homes” etc. if your campaigns aren’t properly built.
 On top of this, we at ICND find wasteful spending due to poor choice keywords and negative keyword issues in every account we audit.

 Make it this year’s resolution to review your search term reports in every campaign you run.
 Use both Google Ads and Google Analytics platforms to review these terms, identify the issues and rectify them.